suresh-suryavanshi/python-wmi-client-wrapper/README.md

 uses Windows APIs to access WMI, which isn't something that is going to work on Linux.

-This fork version supports other wmic arguments.
+This fork version supports other wmic arguments like workgroup, namespace, etc.

+## Requirements

+wmi-client-wrapper needs wmic installed

 ## installing